 GC AI publishes pricing at $500 per seat per month with a 14-day free trial, no credit card, and no seat minimum.
 A solo GC can be in the product the same afternoon.
 Team and enterprise plans add SSO, shared Playbooks, and managed procurement support for larger teams.

 Firm-side platforms like Spellbook and enterprise platforms like Harvey require a sales conversation.
 Dedicated contract review platforms like LegalOn and Luminance are enterprise-priced.
-General-purpose AI like ChatGPT Business runs $20-$25 per user per month.
+General-purpose AI like ChatGPT Business runs $20-$25 per user per month (as of June 2026).
 It is a productivity platform with legal use cases, sitting in a different lane from legal AI.